 Of those who report burning-in, the majority say that burn-in improves the bass performance of the speakers.

-This is because the mechanical compliance of the spider and surround suspensions play a major role in the movement of the driver.
+This is because the mechanical compliance of the spider and surround suspensions play a major role in the driver’s movement.

 If the suspensions are too tight, the driver will be overly difficult to move.
-If they are too loose, they will have a difficult time keeping the coil in its proper axis.
+If they are too loose, they will have difficulty keeping the coil in its proper axis.

 The spider and surround require synergistic amounts of compliance for the linearity of the driver movement.
 That being said, they do not, by nature, exhibit linear restoring forces.